 \method\ introduces a generalized regularization strategy that interpolates between indirect and direct regularizations while adaptively tuning the appropriate strength of each.
-This adaptivity enables \method\ to dynamically adjust its inductive bias to better match the underlying structure of the data without requiring prior knowledge of the underlying DGPs.
-Experiments show that \method\ effectively overcomes the trade-off between indirect and direct learners, achieving robust performance by leveraging both regularization strategies.
+This adaptivity enables \method\ to adjust its inductive bias to better match the underlying structure of the data without requiring prior knowledge of the DGPs.
+Experiments show that \method\ effectively overcomes the trade-off between indirect and direct learners, and achieving robust performance.

-Despite improved performance, our study has several key limitations.
-One limitation of \method\ is its increased computational cost, as selecting the optimal regularization level requires training multiple models across different $\lambda$ values and selecting the best based on validation performance.
-Additionally, our experiments are currently limited to neural network implementations, extending \method\ to other machine learning models is left as future work.
+H-learner also offers several promising directions for future extensions.
+Potential directions include integrating H-learner with more complex causal models, such as those involving hidden confounding or multi-level treatments.
+Further, our experiments are currently limited to neural network implementations, extending \method\ to other ML models is left for future work.